Some 'photographs of photographs' on this page were taken with permission at Weston Fire Station c.2006.

 FIGHT CONTINUES: Weston Fire Station appears unlikely to reopen, but residents are encouraged to voice their concerns to the minister via Cessnock MP Clayton Barr.

-Tragically, after 115 years of Weston Fire Brigade protecting the town, the fight to keep it going was lost.
+Residents fought the good fight, but tragically, after more than a century of Weston Fire Brigade protecting the town, the battle to keep it going was lost.
 Cessnock MP Clayton Barr, who attended Friday's meeting, said it was "frustrating and unacceptable" that the station's fate appears to be sealed.

 "Unfortunately there was a bit of a chicken-egg logic in terms of the decision to close the station being in part due to no staff, but then not having staff because the station was scheduled for closure," Mr Barr said.